Multi-Granularity Hand Action Detection: FHA-Kitchens Dataset

-We benchmark several representative action recognition methods~\cite{22slowfast,23swin,19TSN} and detection methods~\cite{24faster} with different backbone networks on the proposed FHA-Kitchens dataset based on the MMAction2~\cite{51mmaction2} and MMDetection~\cite{52mmdetection} codebases.
-All models on the SL-D, SL-AR, and DG tracks are trained and tested using 4 NVIDIA GeForce RTX 3090 GPUs.
-For the SL-D and DG tracks, we employ the mean average precision (mAP)~\cite{53coco} as the primary evaluation metric, while for the SL-AR track, Top-1 accuracy and Top-5 accuracy are adopted.
+\textbf{Methods.} We benchmark several representative action recognition methods~\cite{22slowfast,23videoswin,19TSN,videomaev2,hiera} and detection methods~\cite{24faster,50yolox,defordetr, dino} with different backbone networks on the proposed FHA-Kitchens dataset based on the MMAction2~\cite{51mmaction2} and MMDetection~\cite{52mmdetection} codebases.
+We establish three tracks using the provided dataset. \textbf{SL-AD Track}: The aim is to evaluate the supervised learning performance of different detection models on hand interaction regions with different granularity levels of action categories.
+The results of the methods are shown in Table~\ref{tab:SL-AD}. \textbf{SL-AR Track}: This track primarily evaluates the supervised learning performance of different action recognition models on fine-grained hand actions.
+We trained the models with and without pre-trained weights on the FHA-Kitchens dataset. \textbf{DG Track}: It focuses on experiments for Intra- and Inter-class Domain Generalization in Interaction Region Detection, exploring both intra-class and inter-class perspectives.
+All models on the SL-AD, SL-AR, and DG tracks were trained and tested using NVIDIA GeForce RTX 3090 GPUs.
+For the SL-AD and DG tracks, we employ the mean Average Precision (mAP)~\cite{53coco} as the primary evaluation metric, while for the SL-AR track, Top-1 accuracy and Top-5 accuracy (\%) are adopted.
+Detailed results of SL-AR and DG can be found in \emph{supplementary material}.